neitzert/DNSaaFS/README.md

 # 🧠 DNSaaFS
+### This project will be merged into PICARD https://github.com/neitzert/picard

 ### A DNS-backed, encrypted, chunked, stateless filesystem for maniacs and misfits.

 **DNSaaFS** is a filesystem that stores encrypted file chunks as DNS zone records.